 You don’t have to follow the herd – you can make your own choices to change your life in positive ways when you want to.
 It’s an individual process: You might read this and think, “Well, actually, I do very well with New Year’s resolutions.”
 Fine, keep going.
 If it ain’t broke, don’t fix it!
 But if it’s not working for you, then give yourself permission to find something that does work.
 Invent your own ritual.

-Sit down with a calendar and make your overview plan for 2004.
+Sit down with a calendar and make your overview plan for the year.
 Make a general list of your major goals and objectives and decide which you’re committed to doing, and when.
 For example, you might decide to detox in April and September, take up running in June, start a career shift in March, etc. Build in real dates and times.
 Once you’ve got a plan, break it down into manageable chunks, setting aside monthly and weekly appointments for plan maintenance and review.

 Find out more about Jane Alexander and her writings at www.smudging.com.

 The word “enthusiasm” is derived from the word “entheos,” which means “God within” or “guidance within.”
 I would argue that enthusiasm is basically guidance telling us to move in a particular direction.
 So when it comes to setting resolutions, the very first thing I ask myself is, “What am I excited about?”